uadmin/uadmin/docs/_build/html/_sources/api.rst.txt

 |

-When you notice, the values of the Category field were replaced in the choices list.
+When you notice, the value of the Category field is empty by default.
 You can also type whatever you want to search in the choices list above.
-For this example, let's choose "Learning".
+For this example, let's choose "Education".

 Once you are done, save the record and see what happens.

 .. image:: assets/choicesid4manualoutput.png

-It returns Education because choices is based on the GetString of categorylist.
+Congrats, now you know how to create a choice by getting the name, ID number, using the Selected field and connecting the GetChoices function to the schema, as well as creating multiple choices manually.

 **uadmin.ClearDB**
 ^^^^^^^^^^^^^^^^^^